jameschen2004/jameschen2004/README.md

 ## Hi there 👋

-📚 Currently taking an eCornell course on Machine Learning Foundations to strengthen my understanding of supervised learning, model evaluation, and data pipelines.
+📚 Recently took an eCornell course on Machine Learning Foundations to strengthen my understanding of supervised learning, model evaluation, and data pipelines.

 Contact info: jameschen200465@gmail.com